cake-contrib/Cake.BuildSystems.Module/README.md

 - Log folding for the Cake build and for individual tasks

+### GitLab CI

+- Add colored output for Cake log messages in the GitLab pipeline output window

 ## Usage

 Each build system's functionality resides in its own module, with `Cake.Module.Shared` used for shared types.
 Each module will conditionally register itself, meaning they will only be loaded in their respective CI environments.
 This means all modules can be deployed with a single codebase without interference.